 Country = United States

 State = California

 City = San Francisco

 User's exact location.
 You can select a city, and then define the target radius.
 You can also select multiple cities.
 You can send this information using CleverTap's SDK.
-Please see the iOS and Android developer guides for more information.
+For more information, refer to the iOS and Android developer guides.